 Finding famous places to eat in NYC that won’t break the bank shouldn’t be the impossible dream.
 Yes, the $140 hamburger is not unheard of.
 Neither is the $275 pasta dish (all right, it has WHITE truffles).
-But there are plenty of places to eat where you can get a great meal at a decent price.
+But there are plenty of places to eat where you can get a great meal – from gourmet to vegan to every ethnic cuisine on earth – at a decent price.
 Here are a few selected by both natives (I’m one of these rare creatures) and visitors who love exploring the streets of this great city.

 Affordable and Famous Places to Eat in NYC

 One of my favorite places to eat in NYC is Katz’s Deli.
 This place has been feeding hungry New Yorkers on the Lower East Side of Manhattan since 1888.
 Katz’s Deli is famous first, for outstanding pastrami creations, the quintessential New York City sandwich.
 Second, it’s famous for being the place where in the movie “When Harry Met Sally,” Sally mimes an orgasm and the woman at the next table tells the waiter, “I’ll have what she’s having.”
 BTW, did you know that woman, Estelle Reiner, was the director’s mother?

 When you go in – there’s usually a line – you are given a ticket.
 With this ticket, you go up to the deli counters and tell the staff what you want.
 They’ll mark your ticket.
 You can see them cut and expertly prepare your sandwich.
 They also serve corn beef, hot dogs and knishes but the pastrami is the star.
 The sandwiches are huge enough to share and come with all sorts of little pickles, coleslaw and other trimmings.